Use Templates Effectively |

 Use some of these suggestions to make the most of the templates you use:

-- Change the Template Graphics.
+- Choose an Appropriate Template.
+Pick a template layout that is appropriate to the job.
+Selecting a design that is inappropriate or that requires too many alterations defeats the purpose of using a template in the first place.- Change the Template Graphics.
 Add your own clip art and graphics in place of any pre-selected graphics used in the template.
 Graphics also include rules (lines).
 Change the size or placement to better fit your own text.

 - Change the Template Fonts.
 Some templates come with font specifications.
 They are just suggestions.
 Be sure to choose a typeface that is appropriate to the design of the template.
 Some layouts and some typefaces have their own casual or formal tone.
 It's usually best to stay close to the type choices (if any) used in the original template if you're unsure.